KujoKay/configure-ad/README.md

 </p>

 <p>
 2. Now we have to set up a new forest.
 On the top right in the "Server Manager" application, click on the flag icon.
 In the "Deployment Configuration" column, type in a domain name in the "Root domain name" box (it can be anything, just make sure you remember it).
-For the sake of simplicity, you can use "mydomain.com".
+For the sake of simplicity, use "mydomain.com".
 In the "Domain Controller Options", type a new password in the boxes.
 In "DNS Options", make sure the "Create DNS delegation" box is NOT checked.
 Once that's done, click Next until you're in "Prerequisites Check", then click install.
 When it's done installing, the VM will restart.
 </p>
 <p>
 <img src="https://github.com/user-attachments/assets/5e7cbbb5-d3ab-4456-a484-51472d52138a"/>